 It’s been fun to explore some similarities and differences between the Human Capital and financial markets in this blog series.
 To wrap up, here are a few summary points on the three components of investment markets:

-Management—As discussed in this article, the key to managing independent professionals is to place a focus on value.
+Management: As discussed above, the key to managing independent professionals is to place a focus on value.
 This involves engaging in well-aligned work arrangements, defining attractive projects and opportunities, and recognizing the unique skills and value that independent talent provides.

 The MBO Partners Enterprise Solutions team works with clients to make the most of an organization’s management of their independent contractor talent and to increase their return on investment when using contractors.
 Talk to us today to learn more about the work we’ve been doing to help your business succeed.